 Survey data Symptoms Pathogenetic rationale

-loose or pigmented spots
+macular or pigmented spot

 (aesthetic defect)